Johennes/aliexpress-invoice-generator/README.md

 # AliExpress Invoice Generator

+*Mirrors: [GitHub] [GitLab]*

-This is a Firefox extension for generating PDF invoices from AliExpress order detail websites.
+This is a Browser extension for generating PDF invoices from AliExpress order detail websites.
 At the time of writing this, AliExpress didn't offer any downloadable invoice format.
 For tax reasons, I needed to be able to share the invoices in printed form and so I ended up creating this extension.